City-of-Helsinki/kuva-feedback-component/.github/ISSUE_TEMPLATE/enhancement.md

 > Why is this new feature needed?
 How is it better than the current version?

 ## Related material
 > Optionally, you may attach screenshots, Sketch files etc. to make your request more understandable.
-Also, you may provide links to similar content in other design systems.